How to Use the Microsoft® Excel SUMPRODUCT Function

 Last updated on 2020-12-03 by David Wallis.

 This is what Excel’s Insert Function feature says of SUMPRODUCT: “Returns the sum of the products of corresponding ranges or arrays”.
 But SUMPRODUCT is a much more versatile function than this description suggests: it’s not limited to the summation of products.

 The syntax of SUMPRODUCT as indicated by Excel is this:

-In this context an array is a continuous range of cells in a row or column.
-The number of cells must be the same in each array, as in this example of a formula:
+In this context an array is a continuous range of cells in a single row or in a single column.
+For arrays you use in your SUMPRODUCT formula, all of them must contain the same number of cells must be the same in each array.
+Also all arrays must be in columns or in rows.

 What SUMPRODUCT has done is this: